Closeout of Awards

 Generally due at the end of the period of performance.

 Format/Forms Used: The DoD uses the DD Form 882 – Report of Inventions and Subcontracts.
-Under NASA awards, however, each research grantee, research contractor and research subcontractor is required to report new technology to the NASA Technology Utilization Office, using a NASA Form 666A and/or NASA Form C-3043.
+Under NASA awards, however, each research grantee, research contractor and research subcontractor is required to report new technology to the NASA Technology Utilization Office, using their online system.

 Final patents closeout may involve additional form submittal, such as a invention disclosure report, and involve complex legal issues, such as copyrights and royalties.
 Cost of the forms which you will need can be easily accessed and downloaded for use: